eerkela/bertrand/docs/source/content/motivation.rst

 .. figure:: ../images/pandas_time_conversions_naive.png
     :align: center

-    (And that's just for timezone-naive datetimes)
+    (And this doesn't even consider timezones)

 Or you could let ``pdcast`` work out all the messy details for you: